Are Trucking Collisions Often Caused By Compact Cars?

 - Roadside traffic turns that cause collisions

 Many of these actions may seem simple, but they are common causes of trucking accidents.
 A large truck collides with a passenger vehicle and causes catastrophic damage.
-If you suffered catastrophic injuries during a trucking accident, contact Arash Law today.
+If you suffered catastrophic injuries during a trucking accident, contact us today.

 Our legal team can help you obtain the monetary compensation you deserve.
 Call the office at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.
-Call the trucking accident attorneys at Arash Law to protect your legal rights today.
+Call the trucking accident attorneys at Arash Law led by Arash Khorsandi, Esq to protect your legal rights today.

 The Consequences of Trucking Accidents and the Liabilities of Drivers